-1. Verify all components adequately secured to vehicle.
-Verify all fasteners tight and have either safety wire, locktite (fluid) or nylock nuts.
-Clevises on flight controls must have an appropriate safety device to prevent their disengaging in flight

-- 2. Verify propeller structural and attachment integrity - 3.
-Visual inspection of all electronic wiring to assure adequate wire gauges and connectors in use - 4.
-Radio range check, motor off and motor on - 5.
-Verify all controls move in the proper sense - 6.
-Check general integrity of the payload system
+- Verify all components adequately secured to the vehicle.
+Verify all fasteners tight and have either tech wire, loctite[TM] (fluid) or nylock nuts.
+Clevises on flight controls must have an appropriate tech device to prevent their disengaging in flight. - 2.
+Verify propeller structural and attachment integrity. - 3.
+Visual inspection of all electronic wiring to assure adequate wire gauges and connectors in use. - 4.
+Radio range check, motor off and motor on. - 5.
+Verify all controls move in the proper sense. - 6.
+Check general integrity of the payload system.